Large Language Models for Cyber Security: A Systematic Literature Review: RQ1: What types of security tasks have been facilitated by LLM-based approaches?

 \textbf{Hardware vulnerability detection.}~LLMs can extract security properties from hardware development documents.
 Meng et al.~\cite{meng2023hardde1} trained HS-BERT on hardware architecture documents such as RISC-V, OpenRISC, and MIPS, and identified 8 security vulnerabilities in the design of the OpenTitan SoC.
 Additionally, Paria et al.~\cite{paria2023hardde2} used LLMs to identify security vulnerabilities from user-defined SoC specifications, map them to relevant CWEs, generate corresponding assertions, and take security measures by executing security policies.

 \textbf{Hardware vulnerability repair.}~LLMs have found application within the integrated System-on-Chip (SoC) security verification paradigm, showcasing potential in addressing diverse hardware-level security tasks such as vulnerability insertion, security assessment, verification, and the development of mitigation strategies~\cite{saha2023hardrepair3}.
 By leveraging hardware vulnerability information, LLMs offer advice on vulnerability repair strategies, thereby improving the efficiency and accuracy of hardware vulnerability analysis and mitigation efforts~\cite{lin2023hardrepair4}.
 In their study, Nair and colleagues~\cite{10.1007/hardrepair2} demonstrated that LLMs can generate hardware-level security vulnerabilities during hardware code generation and explored their utility in generating secure hardware code.
-They successfully produced secure hardware code for 10 Common Weakness Enumerations (CWEs) at the hardware design level.
+They successfully produced secure hardware code for 10 CWEs at the hardware design level.
 Additionally, Tan et al.~\cite{ahmad2023hardrepair1} curated a comprehensive corpus of hardware security vulnerabilities and evaluated the performance of LLMs in automating the repair of hardware vulnerabilities based on this corpus.
+Further investigation into automated hardware bug repair using LLMs has shown that effective prompt engineering, combined with rigorous functional and formal validation, can successfully fix security bugs in hardware description language code, outperforming synthesis-based tools~\cite{hardrepair6}.

+\textbf{Hardware IP protection.}~Beyond detecting and repairing vulnerabilities, the role of LLMs in relation to hardware IP protection is also under investigation, including potential misuse.
+Research such as LLMPirate explores how LLMs might be leveraged for hardware IP piracy, demonstrating automated frameworks that employ techniques like syntax translation and interactive feedback to rewrite hardware netlists for evading detection tools, thus highlighting potential threats and the need for robust defenses~\cite{hardwareip1}.

+\textbf{Security assertions generation.}~Assertion-Based Verification (ABV) using languages like SystemVerilog Assertions (SVA) is crucial for hardware security, but manually creating effective security assertions is challenging.
+Research is exploring the use of LLMs to automate this process; studies evaluating LLMs for generating security SVA indicate that while LLMs can produce syntactically correct assertions, the functional correctness and relevance heavily rely on the quality of the prompt context, such as providing related examples or explicit security property descriptions~\cite{assertiongen1}.